vmware-tanzu/package-for-kpack/README.md

     - If you are using your application source, replace `source.git.url` & `source.git.revision`.
    > Note: To use a private git repo follow the instructions in [secrets](secrets.md)

-   Apply that image resource to the cluster
+   Apply that Image Resource to the cluster

     ```bash
     kubectl apply -f image.yaml
     ```

-   You can now check the status of the image resource.
+   You can now check the status of the Image Resource.

    ```bash
    kubectl -n default get images
    ```

-   You should see that the image resource has an unknown READY status as it is currently building.
+   You should see that the Image Resource has an unknown READY status as it is currently building.

    ```
     NAME                  LATESTIMAGE   READY